seanlaw/ubuntu_ldap/README.md

 `sudo ./setup.sh`

-This script will prompt you for your LDAP server and credentials that will allow you to connect to it.
-Additionally, it will install all of the necessary software and setup PAM (pluggable authentication modules) for SSH and authenticate users using LDAP if they already have a home directory on the server.
+This script will prompt you for your LDAP server name and credentials that will allow you to connect and verify AD credentials.
+Additionally, it will install all of the necessary software and setup PAM (pluggable authentication modules) for SSH.
+Users will first authenticate (behind the scenes) against LDAP if they already have a home directory on the server.
 If the user does not already have a home directory then they will not be able to authenticate (see Add Users below).
-Note that if LDAP authentication fails then PAM will conitnue and with its regularly scheduled authentication process.
+Note that when LDAP authentication fails then PAM will continue along with its regularly scheduled authentication process.

 # Add Users